Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 Always wear a respirator mask, gloves and safety glasses when using resin.

-Making resin casts is a creative and popular craft project that can be done at home.
+Making resin cast items is a creative and popular craft project that can be done at home.
 A resin cast is formed when resin and a chemical catalyst are combined to form a hard, plastic-like material.

 These casts can be customized by pouring resin into molds, adding colors and embedding items.
 Items that can be made include paperweights and keychains.

-Resin casting supplies and complete kits can be found at local hobby and craft stores (such as Michael's Arts and Crafts stores, as well as through many online retailers and Ebay.
+Resin casting supplies and complete kits can be found at local hobby and craft stores (such as Michael's Arts, Hobby Lobby, and other Crafts stores, as well as through many online retailers and Ebay.

 Resin Casting and Embedding Hobby Kits